-Place all your bills in a folder.
+Tuck all bills in a folder.
 Many people don’t even like looking at bills.
 That’s OK.
-Stack them in a folder and let the attorney do the rest.
+Put them in a folder or large envelope and let the attorney do the rest.

-Get copies of the last two years’ income taxes including W-2s, 1099s and other attachments.
+Get copies of the last two years’ income tax returns including all attachments, whether W-2s, 1099s or other.

 - Provide make, model and year of all vehicles.
 Based on condition and current mileage, the attorney will be able to obtain an acceptable current value.

 - Estimate the fair market value of your house and any other real estate.
 This is not the assessment by taxing authorities.
 Fair market value is the price that a willing buyer and seller would agree upon today.
-Obviously this changes over time.
+This changes over time.

-- Gather statements for all bank accounts for the last six months.
+- Gather statements for all bank accounts over the last six months.
 Get face sheets for accounts including 401K, pension, investment accounts, life insurance and other financial assets.
 Don’t worry about the 401K, pension and ERISA plans, they are nearly always exempt.
-But, they must be disclosed on your bankruptcy petition.
+But, they must be disclosed in bankruptcy.
 If you have questions, for example, about joint accounts with other people, write down the question so you remember to ask the attorney.

-If you collect coins, stamps, dolls, antiques, guns or anything else, make an inventory.
-Take it to your first meeting with the attorney.
-Discuss how to arrive at the value for bankruptcy purposes.
-Remember that there may well be an exemption to be claimed allowing you to keep such items, but the law requires full disclosure.
+If you collect coins, stamps, dolls, antiques, guns or anything else, take inventory.
+You and the attorney should discuss valuation for bankruptcy purposes.
+There may well be an exemption allowing you to keep such items, but the law requires full disclosure.

 Proper Identification Documents